 The primary areas of research include: Engineered Biomaterials & Biomechanics, Imaging, Instrumentation, and Quantitative Cellular & Systems Engineering.

-A great reason to choose Purdue is that all qualified graduate students are fully funded for the duration of their tenure.
-Without expenses to worry about, students can take full advantage of the beautiful $25 million Biomedical Engineering building and dive into the school’s supportive and nurturing environment.
+At Purdue, students can take advantage of the beautiful $25 million Biomedical Engineering building and dive into the school’s supportive and nurturing environment.

 College Choice Score: 94.47

 Ranked amongst the top 100 schools in the United States, Baylor University is a community of more than 16,000 students located in Waco, Texas.
 Baylor offers 75 different Master’s degree programs, including a Master of Science in Biomedical Engineering.
 The department is one of the best in the country and offers students a fruitful career.

 Students who pursue a MS in Biomedical Engineering at Baylor are expected to complete 30 semester-hour graduate programs, including:

 The program is completed through Baylor’s Department of Mechanical Engineering in which there are three research focus areas: Thermal and Energy Engineering, Natural and Advanced Materials Engineering, and Biomechanics Experimentation, Design, and Simulation.

 Program courses include: integrated biological systems, instrumentation, medical information systems, artificial organs and prostheses, and health management and care delivery.
 Graduates can expect careers in industrial, health care, academic, and government settings.